 While the peripheral nerves are prone to this problem – it can actually affect any nerve in the body.
 It often afflicts the sciatic nerve, which is the largest nerve in the body.
 In these cases, it usually results in lower black pain.
 Other areas commonly affected by pinched nerves are the neck, legs, elbows and wrists.

 In a study of over 80,000 participants, researchers recently linked sitting for long periods of time to a 2x increase in the risk of diabetes.
 According to Emma Wilmot, MD, “When we sit for long periods of time, enzyme changes occur in our muscles that can lead to increased blood sugar levels.
 The effects of sitting on glucose happen very quickly, which is why regular exercise won’t fully protect you.”

 Diabetes is the most common cause of neuropathy among adults.
 If you have type 2 diabetes, your body’s production of insulin – the chemical that regulates blood sugar – decreases.
 The excess blood sugar wreaks havoc on your nerves.
-It is estimated that as many as 70% of all diabetes patients have some form of nerve damage – usually referred to as diabetic neuropathy.
+It is estimated that as many as 70% of all diabetes patients have some form of nerve breakdown.

-For those with diabetic neuropathy, managing blood sugar levels is the key to stopping and reversing the damage to your nerves.
+For those individuals, managing blood sugar levels is the key to stopping and reversing the breakdown to your nerves.
 While we typically associate blood sugar management with changes in diet – it is important to be aware of how sitting can affect blood sugar.

 High Blood Pressure